EthanYidong/rehost/README.md

 Written in rust so it's probably secure or something like that blah blah but like don't use this in production dummy

 ## To install:
+There's binaries in the releases

+## To build:
 To install cargo if you don't have it already:

 `curl https://sh.rustup.rs -sSf | sh`